Flux Cored, Applications, plus MIG Pipe weld Data.

 was complete, and the ship yard QA department started to analyze the results..

-months after the process control the training, the Aker ship yard's quality control
+A few months after the process control training I provided, the Aker ship yard's quality control

-management indicated a 50 - 60 % reduction in the required weld rework per-ship.
+management indicated at least a 60 % reduction in the required weld rework per-ship.

 The ship yard reported that the reduced weld rework, labor and NDT costs, would

-result in a cost savings of approx. $4.5 million per-ship.
+result in a minimum cost savings of approx. $6 million per-ship.

 the real world ship yard weld cost reductions and benefits for Ed's unique training

 program that is so simple you dont need weld expertise to present it.
-The training
+The Aker training

-labor cost for the ship yard of $72,000. for the training.
+labor cost for the ship yard of $72,000. for this training program.
 To this add the actual

 INITIAL WELD COST SAVINGS: With weld rework costs lowered by 4.5 million dollars per-ship and training costs approx.